 The CARB considered all the evidence and argument.
 There was some argument throughout the hearing with respect to the role that commercial income might play in the calculations.
 To isolate this effect, the CARB attempted to identify 3 of the common sales comparables which had no commercial space identified by either party.
 The Complainants comparables B, C, and D were selected.
 In all cases the Respondent's Effective Gross Income (EGI) was roughly 90% of the income reflected in the Complainants data.
-In general, the CARB thus concluded that it was inappropriate in the Capitalized IAV to use typical "suites only" rental income where all the other attributes had been derived from total actual income and then apply the attributes to the typical suites only rental income.
+In general, the CARB thus concluded that it was inappropriate in the Capitalized IAV to use only suite income where all the other attributes had been derived from actual "total" income and then apply the attributes to the typical income.
 This was mixing methods and not consistent with good valuation practice.

-With respect to the subject property, in this complaint the Complainant had used average actual suite rents which he argued were actually lower than the typical rents.
-An analysis of the rent roll showed that base rents differed from apartment to apartment.
-For example, the Rent roll (Doc 1C pgs 32 - 46) showed 1 Bedrooms with rents from \$915.00 to \$975.00 per month and the totals showed "actual" versus "potential" gross income.
+With respect to the subject property, in this complaint the Complainant had used average actual suite rents (from case 57462) which he argued were actually lower than the typical rents.
+An analysis of the rent roll in that file showed that base rents differed from apartment to apartment.
+For example, 1 Bedrooms showed rents from \$915.00 to \$975.00 per month and the totals showed "actual" versus "potential" gross income.
 In addition, the CARB observed that the rent roll was only a 1 month snapshot, and did not necessarily reflect the entire year.
-As a result of the variances observed in the data from the Complainant, the CARB concluded that the average rents were not a reliable basis for calculations in the Capitalized IAV.
+As a result of the variances observed in the data from the Complainant, the CARB As a result of the variances observed in the data from the Complainant, the CARB concluded that the average rents were not a reliable basis for calculations in the Capitalized IAV.